Scalable Bayes via Barycenter in Wasserstein Space: Discussion

 \section{Discussion}

 We have presented WASP as an approach for computationally efficient approximation of the posterior distributions of parameters and their functions when the sample size is large.
-WASP allows extensions of existing samplers to massive data with minimal modifications and is easily implemented using probabilistic programming languages, such as Stan. {Theoretically, we showed that the rate of convergence of WASP to the delta measure centered at the true parameter value in $W_2$ distance matches the optimal parametric rate up to a logarithmic factor if the number of subsets increases slowly with the size of the full dataset.} Empirically, we demonstrated that results from WASP and MCMC agree closely in several widely different examples, while WASP enables massive speed-ups in computational time.
+WASP allows extensions of existing samplers to massive data with minimal modifications and is easily implemented using probabilistic programming languages, such as Stan. {Theoretically, we have showed that the rate of convergence of WASP to the Dirac measure centered at the true parameter value in $W_2$ distance matches the optimal parametric rate up to a logarithmic factor if the number of subsets increases slowly with the size of the full data set.} Empirically, we demonstrated that results from WASP and MCMC agree closely in several widely different examples, while WASP enables massive speed-ups in computational time.

 We plan to explore several extensions of WASP in the future.
-First, it is unclear how to extend stochastic approximation to cases where the likelihood is unavailable in a product form.
+First, the combination of subset posterior distributions using WASP and the {proof of the convergence rate for the WASP} in Theorem \ref{unionbound} are valid even if the data in different subsets are dependent; however, independence assumption within each subset is required in {the proof of \eqref{jbound} in Theorem} \ref{unionbound} and in our justification of stochastic approximation.
+Currently, it is unclear how to extend stochastic approximation to cases where the likelihood is unavailable in a product form.
 This extension in crucial for proper uncertainty quantification outside of settings in which the observations are conditionally independent given latent variables.
-Second, it is unclear how to optimally choose $k$ in practice; larger $k$ improves computational time when abundant processors are available but choosing $k$ too large may lead to increasing statistical errors (refer to Theorem \ref{subsetbound}).
+Second, it is unclear how to optimally choose $k$ in practice; larger $k$ improves computational time when abundant processors are available but choosing $k$ too large may lead to increasing statistical errors (refer to Theorem \ref{unionbound}).
 Our numerical experiments show that the accuracy of WASP is robust to the choice of $k$ if all the subset sizes are moderately large relative to the number of parameters.
 In addition, it is of interest to study more deeply the impact of the partitioning schemes and attempt to develop approaches that deal with not only large sample sizes but also high-dimensional data.
 A possibility in this regard is to combine WASP with approximate MCMC \citep{Johetal15}.